 But I would say this is mainly true for K12 education, not for our universities that are having hard time at the moment.

-TH: The concept of “skills of lifelong learning” is fascinating!
+WW: The concept of “skills of lifelong learning” is fascinating!
 Talking about “lifelong learning”, what are your thoughts about calls to privatise Finnish universities and eventually charging fees to students?

 Saku: My strict principle is not to comment on things where I am not an expert and my focus is really strongly on K12.